planetscale/f1-championship-stats/examples/netlify/README.md

 # F1 Stats on Netlify Edge Functions

-This is an example data source to retrive our dataset using Netlify Edge Functions.
+This is an example data source to retrieve our dataset using Netlify Edge Functions.

 ## Notable things about Netlify